-- (9) Recalling that the preamble and articles of the Charter of the United Nations spell out the objectives: "to reaffirm faith in fundamental human rights, in the dignity and worth of the human person, in the equal rights of men and women and of nations large and small, ... to develop friendly relations among nations, ... to achieve respect for the principles of respect for equal rights and self-determination among peoples, ... to achieve international cooperation in solving in international problems, of an economic, social cultural and humanitarian character and in promoting and encouraging respect for human rights and for fundamental freedoms for all without distinction as to race, sex, language or religion", - 1.
-Believes that it is imperative for international institutions, including the International Monetary Fund, the World Bank and the World Trade Organization, to take immediate steps to ensure that their structures and arrangements for governance including the preparation of agendas, voting arrangements, records of proceedings and methods of appointing Chief Executives are made transparent and genuinely democratic and that all staff appointments are based on merit while seeking to achieve geographical, ethnic and gender balance; - 2.
+(9) Recalling that the preamble and articles of the Charter of the United Nations spell out the objectives: "to reaffirm faith in fundamental human rights, in the dignity and worth of the human person, in the equal rights of men and women and of nations large and small, ... to develop friendly relations among nations, ... to achieve respect for the principles of respect for equal rights and self-determination among peoples, ... to achieve international cooperation in solving in international problems, of an economic, social cultural and humanitarian character and in promoting and encouraging respect for human rights and for fundamental freedoms for all without distinction as to race, sex, language or religion",

+- 1. Believes that it is imperative for international institutions, including the International Monetary Fund, the World Bank and the World Trade Organization, to take immediate steps to ensure that their structures and arrangements for governance including the preparation of agendas, voting arrangements, records of proceedings and methods of appointing Chief Executives are made transparent and genuinely democratic and that all staff appointments are based on merit while seeking to achieve geographical, ethnic and gender balance; - 2.
 Calls for the establishment of an inclusive and fully representative global economic council as an alternative to reliance on the G20; - 3.
 Considers that the appointment of the United Nations Secretary-General must invariably be an open and transparent process focusing on finding the best and most well-qualified person for the task; - 4.
 Demands reform of the membership of the UN Security Council without further delay in order to ensure its credibility and effectiveness in the 21st century as distinct from the post-1945 era; - 5.
 Considers that all appointments within the United Nations system must be made transparently and based on merit while striving to ensure geographical, ethnic and gender balance; - 6.
 Calls for mandatory registers of lobbyists to be introduced at the national and international levels of policy- and decision-making in order to ensure greater transparency and accountability to citizens, and freedom of information; - 7.
-Believes that notwithstanding the current financial and economic concerns, the defining and greatest challenge facing humanity climate change should be consistently and effectively pursued through a fair, transparent and equitable process, fully engaging all sections of the civil society and fully respecting the principles of the Framework Convention on Climate Change in particular equity and common but differentiated responsibilities; - 8.
+Believes that notwithstanding the current financial and economic concerns, the defining and greatest challenge facing humanity climate change should be consistently and effectively pursued through a fair, transparent and open process, fully engaging men and women in all relevant aspects of civil society; - 8.
 Considers that fulfilling the imperatives of equity should be a key outcome of Rio+20, and a vital component of any self-respecting governance system; - 9.
 Calls upon parliamentarians to vigorously advocate for these priorities and demand immediate action by their governments to ensure their rapid implementation; - 10.
 Appeals to parliamentarians to strive to generate widespread public understanding of why these priorities are essential and why any delay in implementing them can no longer be tolerated; - 11.
-Resolves to ensure that every year, the Inter-Parliamentary Union undertakes a review of progress globally in the areas of integrity, accountability, inclusiveness and fully representative democracy at all levels of power.
+Resolves to ensure that every year, the Inter-Parliamentary Union undertakes a global review of progress towards integrity, accountability, inclusiveness and fully representative democracy in governance at all levels.